JGeek00/crowdsec-monitor-api/README.md

 See [API.md](./API.md) for complete response schemas and examples.

 ## Disclaimer
-This is an third party software that is not related in any way with the official CrowdSec software or with the CrowdSec team.
+This is a third party software that is not related in any way with the official CrowdSec software or with the CrowdSec team.

 ## 📄 License